Hosanna208/requirement-analysis/README.md

 -Provide a clear visual representation of system functionalities.
 -Help in identifying and organizing system requirements.
 -Facilitate communication among stakeholders and development team.

+The diagram below illustrates the interactions between users and the booking system.